 Adelkhah's attorney said on August 9, 2022, that the authorities had furloughed her for five days.
+The regime reimprisoned her after five days.

 In July of 2019, French President Emmanuel Macron personally asked Iranian President Hassan Rouhani to explain the reason for Adelkhah's arrest.
 France's foreign ministry also insisted on consular access to her "without delay," to no avail.
 In October 2019, the ministry outright demanded Adelkhah's release.